The size and structure of the adult social care sector and workforce in England

 - If you require data that isn’t available in the visualisation or report below, please contact us.

-- Registered nurses were one of the only jobs in adult social care to see a significant decrease over the period (down 17,000 or 33% since 2012/13).
+- Registered nurses were one of the only job roles in adult social care to see a significant decrease over the period (down 18,000 filled posts or 36% since 2012/13).

-- If the adult social care workforce grows proportionally to the projected number of people aged 65 and over in the population then the number of adult social care jobs will increase by 29% (480,000 jobs) to around 2.16 million jobs by 2035.
+- If the adult social care workforce grows proportionally to the projected number of people aged 65 and over in the population then the number of posts in adult social care will increase by 27% (480,000 posts) to around 2.27 million filled posts by 2035.

 Monthly tracking of vacancies, total staff, occupancy rates and sickness is published here.